If I Become Bankrupt Will My Compensation Go To Pay My Creditors?

 It can often cause serious and terrible anxiety and stress for the injured party, their partner and family.

-We at The Personal Injury Lawyers have seen this problem over and over again in our more than 30 years experience running personal injury claims.
+We at The Personal Injury Lawyers have seen this problem over and over again in our near forty years experience running personal injury claims.

 What we do is tell our clients up front that they should not stress over this issue as there are options available to them and which we can help them identify and access.